Pure inductive limit state and Kolmogorov's property-II: Purity and Kolmogorov's property of stationary Markov processes:

-\vsp \NI {\bf PROOF: } Separating property of $\Omega$ for $\cla_0$ ensures that strong mixing property of $(S_t)$ is equivalent to convergence of $\tau_t(x) \raro \phi_0(x)I$ as $t \raro \infty$ in weak operator topology for each $x \in \cla_0$ [AM].
+\begin{proof} Once again we assume without loss of generality that $\clm_0$ is in standard form associated with $\phi_0$.
+Separating property of $\Omega$ for $\clm_0$ ensures that the strong mixing property of $(S_t)$ is equivalent to convergence of $\tau_t(x) \raro \phi_0(x)I$ as $t \raro \infty$ in weak operator topology for each $x \in \clm_0$ [AM].
 Whereas Kolmogorov property is equivalent to convergence of $\tau_t(x) \raro \phi_0(x)I$ as $t \raro \infty$ in strong operator topology.
-We claim under our assumption on $\cla_0$ these two convergence are equivalent.
+We claim under our assumption on $\clm_0$ these two convergence are equivalent.
 We will make use of dilation described in Theorem 2.1.
-A direct proof is not visible.
-As a first step of the proof, we first consider the case where $\IT$ is $\IZ$ i.e. discrete.
+A direct proof is not visible at this moment which is desirable.
+As a first step of the proof, we first consider the case where $\IT$ is $\IZ$ i.e. time is discrete.

-\vsp We identify $\cla_0$ to direct sum $\sum_{ k \ge 1} \clb(\clh_k)$ where each $\clh_k$ is a complex separable Hilbert space.
-Let $p$ be a finite dimensional projection on $\cla_0$. $p$ being a compact operator, weak convergence of $\tau_n(x)$ ensures that $p\tau_n(x) \raro p \phi(x) $ as $n \raro \infty $ in strong operator topology.
+\vsp We identify $\clm_0$ to direct sum $\sum_{ k \ge 1} \clb(\clh_k)$ where each $\clh_k$ is a complex separable Hilbert space.
+Let $p$ be a finite dimensional projection on $\clm_0$. $p$ being a compact operator, weak convergence of $\tau_n(x)$ ensures that $p\tau_n(x) \raro p \phi(x) $ as $n \raro \infty $ in strong operator topology.
 We claim that $j_{-n}(p) \raro \phi(p) |\Omega<\Omega|$ as $n \raro \infty$ in weak operator topology.
 The claim follows trivially once we recall by (2.4)

 where finite support of $\ul{x},\ul{y}$ is $(m_1,m_2,...,m_k)$ and $n \ge -m_1$ with elements $x'=x_{m_1}\tau_{m_2-m_1}(x_{m-2}\tau_{m_3-m_2}(.....))$ and $y'=y_{m_1}\tau_{m_2-m_1}(y_{m-2}\tau_{m_3-m_2}(.....))$ respectively.